| | | | | | |

 Make the Dough

-• Heat the milk in a small saucepan until just simmering.
+• Heat the milk in a small saucepan until just warm.

-• Add the milk to a large mixing bowl, then add the butter and sugar.
-Whisk to combine, until the butter has melted.
+• Add the milk to the bowl of your stand mixer or a large mixing bowl, then add the butter.
+Whisk until the butter has melted.

 • Check the temperature of the milk mixture.
 If it's just warm to the touch or cooler, then it's fine to continue.
 If it feels hot, wait for it to cool down.

-• Once the milk mixture has cooled enough, whisk in the eggs.
+• Once the milk mixture has cooled enough, whisk in the egg and sugar.
 Add the starter and whisk to combine.

 • Add the flour and salt and use a wooden spoon or spatula to mix until a soft, shaggy dough forms.
 Cover and set aside to rest for 20 minutes.